 At this step, you are able to compare how different two clusters are.
 An explanation for each linkage distance is provided on the screen.
 To select two clusters, click on the dropdown menus.

-For example, here we can see that cluster 1 and cluster 2 are 72% different from one another when the Medoid linkage distance is considered.
+For example, here we can see that cluster 1 and cluster 2 are 47% different from one another when the Average Linkage Distance is considered.

-You are now able to determine whether you are happy with the software’s cluster recommendations or would like to do further analysis.
+You are now able to determine whether you are happy with the software’s cluster recommendations or if you would like to do further analysis.

 When you click on the ‘Composition Changes’ report this screen above will pop up.
 This allows you to select which fact fields you would like to analyse when you are assessing your clusters.

-When you click on Cluster Maintenance, the new clusters will show up on your screen in red which indicates changes that have been made.
+When you click on ‘Edit Results’, the new clusters will show up on your screen in red which indicates changes that have been made.
 Add in your NOD’s if required, save the cluster plan and update your database.

 If the above steps do not work for you, please contact our Support Team who is always willing and happy to assist.